rheinwein/multimodel-chatbot/README.md

 # LangChain Chatbot

-A simple and interactive chatbot built with LangChain, OpenAI, and Streamlit.
-This application provides a conversational interface with memory capabilities and easy configuration options.
+A simple and interactive chatbot built with LangChain, supporting both OpenAI (GPT-3.5, GPT-4, GPT-4 Turbo Preview) and Google Gemini (gemini-2.0-flash) models.
+This application provides a conversational interface with memory capabilities, multi-modal support (text and images, where supported by the model), and easy configuration options.

+- 🤖 **Multi-provider:** Use either OpenAI or Google Gemini models
+- 🖼️ **Multi-modal:** Supports text and (where available) image input/output with Gemini (gemini-2.0-flash) and future OpenAI models
+- 🧠 **Conversation memory:** Remembers chat history for context-aware responses
+- ⚙️ **Configurable:** Easily switch models and API keys in the sidebar
+- 💬 **Modern UI:** Real-time chat with typing indicators and clear chat functionality

 ## Features